Nedra Bonds: Social justice and community involvement

 In 2010, Bonds received the Arts Council of Metropolitan Kansas City's Inspiration Grant, which she used to create a quilt celebrating the UMKC Women’s Center's 40th anniversary, as part of the exhibition Her Art: Who does She think She is, which ran from April 1 through May 13, 2011.
-Her Women's Equity Quilt, a collaborative effort where Kansas City and UMKC community members each made one square for a larger quilt, has been recognized nationally by both the University of Nebraska and the University of Michigan as an "outstanding community effort in addressing social justice".
+Her Women's Equity Quilt, a collaborative effort where Kansas City and UMKC community members each made one square for a larger quilt, has been recognized nationally by both the University of Nebraska–Lincoln and the University of Michigan as an "outstanding community effort in addressing social justice".

 Bonds has taught workshops locally to schoolchildren in Kansas City and internationally to women in Nairobi, Kenya through the 1994 Community Problem Solving Program International Exchange, Arusha, Tanzania, and Port-au-Prince, Haiti.
 In 2008, she participated in an American Studies Association conference in Istanbul, Turkey.
 Bonds was recently invited to participate in an exchange in Cuba, with other textile artists.

 Bonds describes her intention in making art as creating "small changes in perception" that enact social change.
 She uses the changes she makes on fabric to illustrate current social issues, and help viewers think about them in new and important ways.
 She compares small changes in her work to the small change of capitalizing the "R" in NedRa—"I spell my name with a capital 'R' for ART… So, just as changing the 'R' in my name creates a whole new persona, small changes in perception, can change society."